Kiyojute/Bird_Strikes/README.md

   State - Location of airport <br />
   FlightPhase - Phase of flight strike occured <br />
   Precipitation - To rain or not to rain <br />
-  Remarks - A human talking about the bird strike <br />
+  Remarks - A human commenting about the bird strike <br />
   Clouds - See any shapes in those clouds if there are any <br />
   BirdSpecies - The offending birds or other wildlife we don't mention <br />
   Cost - The benjamins it takes to fix the damage <br />